-A fascinating subject that explores a range of religions and philosophical and ethical themes.
+A fascinating subject that explores a range of religions and philosophical and ethical topics.

 Religious Studies is a short GCSE course that is compulsory in Years 3 and 4.
-In this course students will be given the opportunity to touch upon the beliefs, values, meaning and purpose of Christianity and Judaism in order to enable them to develop their own values and attitudes towards religious issues.
-Students will be able to explore how religion, philosophy and ethics form the basis of our culture; and investigate these areas by looking at thematic studies such as relationships and family, and peace and conflict.
+In this course, students will be given the opportunity to explore upon the beliefs, values, meaning and purpose of Christianity and Judaism in order to enable them to develop their own values and attitudes towards religious issues.
+Students will be able to explore how religion, philosophy and ethics form the basis of our culture, and investigate these areas by looking at thematic studies such as relationships and family, and peace and conflict.

 In Year 3 students will be looking at the beliefs and teachings of Judaism.
-In Year 4 students will look into Christianity and to be able to distinguish between the similarities and differences of the 2 religions.
-In addition, they will also look at how the two religions affect people's relationships and attitude to family issues, marriage and human sexuality.
+In Year 4 students will study Christianity and learn to distinguish between the similarities and differences between the 2 religions.
+In addition, they will also look at how the two religions affect people's relationships and attitudes towards family issues, marriage and sexuality.
 They will study how Christianity and Judaism have affected people's attitudes towards war, peace and conflict.
 Students will be examining and analysing contradicting views and mindsets in regards to how beliefs and religious practices influence peoples' choices.